MoeDoutaghy/qlik_rest_api/README.md

 *Kubernetes*
 ----

-Kubernetes deployment was not fully tested for this application.
-The docker image should exist in the local repo on the host in which you are running the deployment from as well as on the node in which the pods will run.
+There is kubernetes deployment yaml file in the package which was not fully tested for this application..
+The docker image should exist in the local repo on the host in which you are running the deployment from as well as on the node in which the pods will run on.
 This was not an issue if the docker image was available in a repo where the deployment could access and downaload it.

 To deploy using kubectl:
 - sudo kubectl apply -f deployment.yml

-To Check the pods status:
+To check the pods status:
 - sudo kubectl get all

 To find out more about the status of the pods: